County of Osona

 The County of Osona, also Ausona (Comtat d'Osona, [kumˈtad duˈzonə]; Comitatus Ausonae), was one of the Catalan counties of the Marca Hispanica in the Early and High Middle Ages.
 It was based around the capital city of Vic (Vicus) and the corresponding diocese, whose territory was roughly the current comarca of Osona.

 The ancient diocese of Osona was sacked by the Arabs in the mid eighth century (c.
 750–755).
-Its reconquest by Christian powers began in 798; in that year Louis of Aquitaine ordered a Goth Borrell to enter the abandoned region and repair the castles of Vic, Cardona, and Casserès.
+Its reconquest by Christian powers began in 798; in that year Louis of Aquitaine ordered Borrell, a Goth, to enter the abandoned region and repair the castles of Vic, Cardona, and Casserès.
 Vic was in Frankish hands by 799.
 After the successful siege of Barcelona in 801, Borrell, already Count of Cerdanya and Urgell, received Osona as a countship from his liege lord, King Louis.
-On Borrell's death, Osona was granted to the Frankish Count of Barcelona, Rampon.
+On Borrell's death, Osona was granted to Rampon, Count of Barcelona.
 After the rebellion of 826, during which Guillemó and Aissó succeeded in taking it with help from the Emirate of Córdoba, Osona remained depopulated and outside of Frankish control until 879.
 It was considered to be part of the County of Barcelona throughout that period.

 In 879, Wilfred the Hairy began the repopulation of the county with free minores, who cultivated the lands given them as aprisiones; they turned Osona into a central and important part of Catalonia.
 There was a viscounty of Osona from 900.
 The viscounts controlled the region on behalf of the counts, who were usually resident in Barcelona.
 The viscountship later changed its name to viscounty of Cabrera.
 Wilfred, who established the viscounty, also built new castles along the frontier of Osona, at Torelló (881), Montgrony (887), and Tarabaldi (892).
 All these fortresses were controlled either directly by the count or by a castellan who also controlled the appendici or surrounding territory on certain specific terms.
 The castle, in fact, and its mandamenta (commandment) were the central organising feature of Osona after its repopulation.
 Wilfred also reorganised the church in Osona — after the bishopric, Wilfred's foundation of the convent of Sant Joan de les Abadesses, originally under his daughter Emma, was the most important ecclesiastical institution in the county — and introduced serfdom on a limited scale.